top of page

 What is Focaccia Bread?

-Focaccia (pronounced foh-KAH-chyuh)is an Italian flatbread made with yeast, salt, flour, and coated with olive oil.
-This bread is recognized by its bouncy texture and its signature dimples created by poking the squishy dough.
-It can be made plain or decorated with vegetables, herbs, and/or cheese.
+Focaccia (pronounced foh-KAH-chyuh) is an Italian flatbread made with yeast, salt, flour, and generously coated with olive oil.
+Known for its bouncy texture and signature dimples, which are created by poking the squishy dough, focaccia is a versatile bread.
+It can be enjoyed plain or adorned with an array of toppings, such as vegetables, herbs, and cheese, turning it into a canvas for culinary creativity.

 Let's look at the key ingredients a bit closely: